nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

 Configure the first element on the target **Mesh Light Fixture** node:

-* Bind the following models to **Application Key 1**: Generic Level Server and Generic OnOff Server.
+* Bind the following models to **Application Key 1**: Generic Level Server, Generic OnOff Server, Scene Server, and Scene Setup Server.
-* Subscribe both models to the same group as set for publication for the **Mesh Light Dimmer**.
+* Subscribe all models to the same group as set for publication for the **Mesh Light Dimmer**.

 You should now be able to perform the following actions:

 * Press and release **Button 1** to see the LED on the target Mesh Light Fixture device toggle on and off.
 * Press and hold **Button 1** to see the light level of the LED on the target Mesh Light Fixture device slowly decrease or increase.
+* Short press and release **Button 2** to rotate through scenes, recalling each of them in turn.
+* Long press and release **Button 2** to store the current LED states as a scene with the current scene number.

 .. note::
   When controlling a Mesh Light Fixture device using the Mesh Light Dimmer device, the Light LC Server control will be temporarily disabled for the Mesh Light Fixture device.